-Ensuring the safety of GS Yuasa Group's products has been positioned as a critical challenge because our products store, control and convert electrical energy.
+Ensuring product safety of GS Yuasa Group's products has been positioned as a critical challenge because our products store, control and convert electrical energy.

-The Product Safety Management Committee is responsible for guaranteeing the safety of our products across the board.
+We created a companywide organization centered on the Product Safety Management Committee to undertake measures for ensuing product safety.
 We promote developments in business divisions after assessing conformity with product safety standards as well as the safety of products as they are used, age and deteriorate.
-For this reason, we are strengthening our product testing procedures using failure mode and effect analysis (FMEA) and fault tree analysis (FTA).
+For this reason, we are strengthening our product realization procedures using know-how gained from case studies of failures, failure mode and effect analysis (FMEA), design review based on failure mode (DRBFM), and fault tree analysis (FTA).
 In addition, we gather information on issues with product safety and provide this to top management without delay as part of a system that we have established and are operating to ensure a swift response.